 Our California criminal defense attorneys will highlight the following in this article:

-- 1. When is it a crime to drive an overweight vehicle?
+- 1. Can I drive an overweight truck?

 VC 35551a makes it a crime to drive a truck on a California “highway” if its weight exceeds the limits set forth in the statute.1